How Sleep Affects Productivity [W/ Tips to Get Better Sleep]

 Avoid heavy or rich foods within a couple of hours of going to sleep, as they can cause discomfort and indigestion.
 If you find yourself hungry, opt for light snacks, such as yogurt, almonds, or a banana, which can provide the right nutrients without overloading your system.

 Additionally, be cautious with caffeine and alcohol – caffeine can keep you alert while alcohol can disrupt your sleep cycles, leading to poor-quality rest.
+Certain natural sleep aids like melatonin, L-theanine, valerian root, chamomile, CBD, and ashwagandha may help improve sleep quality.
+Consult your healthcare provider before using them, as they could interact with medications or health conditions.

 #9.
 Let Appliances Work While You Rest